Financially supporting a student

 If your income suddenly drops

-If you have already been assessed and there is a sudden drop in your income, contact your local Student Finance NI office immediately in order for a reassessment to take place.
+If you have already been assessed and there is a sudden drop in your income, contact your local Student Finance NI office immediately for a reassessment to take place.
 This may mean that the student will become entitled to more financial help from the government.